Suing for Pain and Suffering? 5 Things You Need to Know

 Personal injury cases of any kind are complex, but adding in pain and suffering – which is subjective – complicates matters even further.
 Some personal injury cases also go to trial, and you may not get the outcome you want if you represent yourself.

-Hiring a skilled and experienced lawyer to take on your case will increase your chances of success.
+Hiring a skilled and experienced lawyer with trial experience to take on your case will increase your chances of success.

 A lawyer will also help you calculate pain and suffering damages properly, so you get a fair settlement.